driesvints/driesvints.com/source/_posts/laravel-horizon-with-forge-and-envoyer.md

 ![](/assets/images/posts/laravel-horizon-with-forge-and-envoyer-3.png)

-Don’t forget that you need to be authenticated with the rules you defined in the `Horizon::auth` hook.
+Don't forget that you need to be authenticated with the rules you defined in the gate method in your `App\Provider\HorizonServiceProvider` class.

 ## Conclusion